jetbrains-academy/kotlin-onboarding-introduction/LastPush/repeatHorizontallyFunction/task.md

 ```
 </div>

-**Note**, since lines in the pattern can be with different width, you need to use `fillPatternRow`
+**Note**, since the lines in the pattern can have different widths, you need to use the `fillPatternRow`
-function to make all lines with the same width.
+function to make all lines the same width.

-In addition, the project already stores the `newLineSymbol` variable, which can be used to add new lines between new generated picture lines, e.g.:
+In addition, the project already stores the `newLineSymbol` variable, which can be used to add new lines between newly generated picture lines, e.g.:
 ```kotlin
 val line1 = "#######"
 val line2 = "#######"